Anniepoo/prolog-examples/README.md

  an imperative language.

 ### nqueens.pl
-Implementation of the generalized version of the classic 8-queens problem-
+Implementation of the generalized version of the classic 8-queens problem.